 If online classes aren’t an option, another solution is to find printed books that have the same content.
 You may want to contact the local DMV to see if they have material available or if they can recommend a place to get printed materials.

 Beware that not all online driver’s education courses are created equal, however.
 There are many choices, and it’s not always obvious how they differ from one another.
 Shop around before enrolling to ensure you’re finding the right program for learning disabilities that have an impact on how information is digested.

 Do You Need Documentation For A Learning Disability?

 Modifications and accommodations for the driving test are available, but you should call ahead to find out what, if any, documentation may be needed for someone with a learning disability.
 Also, find out if an appointment to take the modified test is required and how to arrange the needed modifications.

 Plan ahead to ensure you know what to expect from your driver’s test, no matter whether you have a learning disability or a physical disability.
+For someone with a learning disability, a permit test may be provided with accommodations.
 That will help you to succeed!